clovyr/chia-example/examples/chia-piggybank/01-Piggybank-QuickStart.md

    have a coin to be its parent.
 Ensure that your wallet has a nonzero balance with `chia wallet show` before continuing.

-## Deploy empty piggybank
+## Deploy and fund the piggybank
-This script compiles the piggybank.clsp file to clvm, gets its puzzle hash, and forms a coin with zero mojos and this puzzle hash.
+This script compiles the piggybank.clsp file to clvm, gets its puzzle hash, and forms a coin with 1 mojo and this puzzle hash.
+We then create a contribution coin and deposit it into the piggybank.

+- ensure that piggybank-test is your working directory
 - `python3 -i ./piggybank_drivers.py` - load the piggybank python driver in interactive mode
-- `piggybank = deploy_smart_coin("piggybank.clsp", 1)` - deploy the piggybank contract with initial balance of 1
+- `piggybank = deploy_smart_coin("piggybank.clsp", 1, 10)` - deploy the piggybank contract with initial balance of 1 for a 10 mojo txfee

-- Note `your_puzzle_hash`

-## Move mojos into piggybank
+   - On success, `parent_coin_info` and `puzzle_hash` are displayed.
+Note the puzzle hash to use as [your_puzzle_hash] in the final verification step
-We create a contribution coin, which spends funds from our wallet into a contribution coin.
+- Next, we create a contribution coin, which spends funds from our wallet into a contribution coin.
 Contribution coins are coins earmarked for a specific purpose.
-In the future, we will add code to contribution.clsp that restricts the coin so that it will only spend itself as a deposit into the piggybank.

- - `contribution_100 = deploy_smart_coin("contribution.clsp", 100)`
+   - `contribution_100 = deploy_smart_coin("contribution.clsp", 100, 10)` - create a contribution coin with value of 100 mojos for a 10 mojo txfee
- - `contribution_200 = deploy_smart_coin(("contribution.clsp", 450)`
- - `deposit(piggybank, contribution_100)`
+   - `deposit(piggybank, contribution_100)` - move the value from the contribution coin into the piggybank

-## Verify savings dump to new coin
+## Verify that the piggybank now has stored value
- - `CTRL + D` to exit the python interpreter (will unset the values of `piggybank`, `contribution_100`, & `contribution_200`)
+ - `CTRL + D` to exit the python interpreter (this will unset the values of `piggybank` and `contribution_100`)
+    - Alternatively, open a new terminal with `` CTRL+SHIFT+` ``.
+Open terminals are listed in the righthand sidebar of the terminal.
- - `cdv rpc coinrecords --by puzhash [your_puzzle_hash] -ou -s 460000 -nd`
+ - `cdv rpc coinrecords --by puzhash [your_puzzle_hash] -ou -s 460000 -nd` - use chia-devtools to verify the contents of the piggybank